hermannch/reboot-on-oom/README.md

 This is what `reboot-on-oom` is about: it repeatedly greps on kernel's log (dmesg) to search for traces of OOM killer activity.
 If such traces are found, a clean reboot is performed.
-If that should fail (I've seen broken badly systems where OOM killer nuked parts of systemd, making every call to `systemctl` fail), even harder measures are taken by using Linux' magig sysrq trigger `/proc/syseq-trigger`, escalating one level at a time, ultimately crashing the kernel (you should make sure the machine reboots in this case).
+If that should fail (I've seen badly broken systems where OOM killer nuked parts of systemd, making every call to `systemctl` fail), even harder measures are taken by using Linux' magic sysrq trigger `/proc/syseq-trigger`, escalating one level at a time, ultimately crashing the kernel (you should make sure the machine reboots in this case).